Fall Lake Township, Lake County, Minnesota

 Fall Lake Township is a township in Lake County, Minnesota, United States.
 The population was 584 at the 2000 census.

 Geography

 According to the United States Census Bureau, the township has a total area of 587.3 sqmi, of which 456.8 sqmi is land and 130.5 square miles (338.1 km2 or 22.23%) is water.
-It is the second-largest township in total area in Minnesota (to Angle Township in Lake of the Woods County), although the Stony River Township and Forest Area Township both have more land area than either (but much less water area).
+It is the second-largest township in total area in Minnesota (to Angle Township in Lake of the Woods County).
+However, the Stony River Township and Forest Area Township have more land area than either (but much less water area).